Blog Archive

 MS

-We see the participant give his short speech, he takes out a strange
+We see the participant give his short speech, he takes out a strange metallic object, presses his fingers against it and disappears – FADE TO BLACK.

 Storyboard:

-Script: INT.
-OFFICE BUILDING FADE IN: A YOUNG MAN, 17, IS SEEN LAYING ON THE GROUND WITH GREAT DISCOMFORT, BODY HALF SHAKEN, EYES TWITCHING AND SWEAT RUNNING DOWN HIS FACE.
+A YOUNG MAN, 17, IS SEEN LAYING ON THE GROUND WITH GREAT DISCOMFORT, BODY HALF SHAKEN, EYES TWITCHING AND SWEAT RUNNING DOWN HIS FACE.
 HIS CLOTHES ARE CASUAL BUT HIS WATCH IS NO LONGER TICKING.

 PUAL